MMVAT/TAMoE/README.md

 ```

 # 🤝 Contributing
-We welcome contributions to the M2MOE project!
+We welcome contributions to the TAMoE project!
 To contribute:

 1. **Fork the repository** and create a new branch for your feature
 2. **Ensure your code follows the project's coding standards**